operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 - if dependents are already used in a controller, it makes sense to unify the handling of all secondary resources as dependents from a code organization perspective
-- dependent resources can also interact with the workflow feature, thus allowing the read-only resource to participate in conditions, in particular to decide whether or not the primary resource needs/can be reconciled using reconcile pre-conditions
+- dependent resources can also interact with the workflow feature, thus allowing the read-only resource to participate in conditions, in particular to decide whether the primary resource needs/can be reconciled using reconcile pre-conditions, and ready post-conditions can be added to read-only dependents and depend on them with other dependents.